peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

  is null.

  * PeterO.Cbor.CBORException:
-An error occurred while converting the given object to a CBOR object.
+An error occurred while converting the specified object to a CBOR object.

 <a id="FromObject_object_PeterO_Cbor_CBORTypeMapper"></a>
 ### FromObject